 (3) Minimum allotment

-Except as provided in paragraph (B)(4) of this rule, if the amount of benefits obtained by the calculation in paragraph (B)(2) of this rule is less than the minimum benefit for one- and two-person AGs only, the AG shall be provided the minimum benefit.
+Except as provided in paragraph (B)(4) of this rule, if the amount of benefits obtained by the calculation in paragraph (B)(2) of this rule is less than the minimum benefit for one- and two-person assistance groups only, the assistance group shall be provided the minimum benefit.

 (4) Ninety per cent reductions

-In the event the national reduction in benefits is ninety per cent of the projected issuance for the affected month, the provision for a minimum benefit may be disregarded and all AGs may have their benefits lowered by reducing maximum food assistance allotment amounts by the percentage specified by FNS.
-The benefit reduction notice issued by FNS to effectuate a benefit reduction will specify whether minimum benefits are to be provided to AGs.
+In the event the national reduction in benefits is ninety per cent of the projected issuance for the affected month, the provision for a minimum benefit may be disregarded and all assistance groups may have their benefits lowered by reducing maximum food assistance allotment amounts by the percentage specified by FNS.
+The benefit reduction notice issued by FNS to effectuate a benefit reduction will specify whether minimum benefits are to be provided to assistance groups.

 (5) Timeliness standard

-Whenever a reduction of allotments is ordered for a particular month, reduced benefits shall be calculated for all AGs for the designated month.
+Whenever a reduction of allotments is ordered for a particular month, reduced benefits shall be calculated for all assistance groups for the designated month.
 All requests or waivers to delay implementation will be denied.

 (6) Restored or retroactive benefits